waveform80/picamera/docs/fov.rst

 out pixels from the sensor a row at a time rather than capturing all pixel values at once.

-In fact, DSLRs also read out pixels a row at a time.
+In fact, the "global shutter" on DSLRs typically also read out pixels a row at a time.
 The major difference is that a DSLR will have a physical shutter that covers the sensor.
 Hence in a DSLR the procedure for capturing an image is to open the shutter, letting the sensor "view" the scene, close the shutter, then read out each line from the sensor.

 The notion of "capturing a frame" is thus a bit misleading as what we actually mean is "reading each row from the sensor in turn and assembling them back into